- This event has passed.

 September 16 @ 9:30 am - 12:00 pm

 An alien is invading Lost Valley!
 This alien has the power to smother Lost Valley’s spectacular wildflower welcome to spring!
 Japanese Stilt Grass is a nonnative invasive plant which can form an impenetrable thatch over areas, thus preventing spring flowers from emerging.

-We will have an update/reminder later this summer .
 So that the organizer can get a better idea of how many volunteers will be there, please fill out the registration form below.